 We recognise that culture change can take a long time, and so we're keen to generate practical solutions, getting more people in the North East online and accessing the things they need now.

-We are calling on businesses in the North East to donate funding or new data-enabled equipment via the Better ConNEcted campaign for a specific community or group in the North East.
-By ring-fencing donations for the North East you will be helping local people to be digitally included.
+We are calling on businesses and organisations in the North East to donate their old, second-hand laptops and tablets to the campaign.
+Better ConNEcted can then redirect them to specific community groups in the region who have requested help accessing equipment.
+By recycling your old tech in this way, you will be helping local people to be digitally included.

 If you are a community group that needs help accessing equipment and data, email firstname.lastname@example.org.